-The Nokia Multimedia Messaging Solution facilitates new styles of communication that respond to the needs of the Mobile Information Society -a society where business and personal lifestyles are changing and evolving ever faster.
+The Nokia Multimedia Messaging Solution facilitates new styles of communication that respond to the needs of the Mobile World - a world where business and personal lifestyles are changing and evolving ever faster.
 This calls for flexible products and services that facilitate and support our new routines, and provide delightful experiences.
 Communication is at the heart of people's lives - and as a result, the mobile phone is infused with rich new meaning.

-Nokia's approach is based upon a series of evolutionary steps: SMS (text), Picture Messaging (text and graphics), MMS -Multimedia Messaging Service (digital image input) and Mobile Multimedia (new content types).
-MMS is the most versatile messaging service, including all the features and content types of the preceding services.
-It is likely that MMS will be introduced in several phases, each adding successively more functionality.
+Nokia's approach is based upon a series of evolutionary steps: SMS (text), Picture Messaging (text and graphics), MMS - Multimedia Messaging Service (digital image input) and Mobile Multimedia (new content types).
+MMS is the most versatile messaging service, and among the different types of messaging, Multimedia Messaging Service (MMS) will emerge as a key technology.
+MMS enables rich content to be created in messaging while it can also function as a highly versatile platform for mobile applications and services.
+To ensure the mass-market adaptation of MMS, it will be supported throughout Nokia mobile phone categories.